How to Use Influencer Marketing to Grow Your Business

 Before a brand even steps into to this marketing platform, the influencer has been busy at work building their audience, perfecting their language, and growing their engagement to include a base of loyal followers who don’t just ‘like’ their content, but who actually listen.

 But how do you know who is an influencer?

 Power speaks in numbers, and we know this to be true.
 Engagement rate and followers are the two main factors in figuring out if the influencer really has an impact.
 Although an influencer can be one of any magnitude, one can generally see power from influencers with a minimum of 5,000 followers.
 The more followers, the more influence.
 But the second factor is just as important, if not more than, that number.

 This is the trusty number that will show a brand just how engaged their audience really is.
 The higher this number the more influence and power this figure has on their following.
 The engagement rate is an algorithm that reflects the number of comments and likes compared to the number of followers one has.

 How do you identify the right influencers for your brand?

 - Establish who your audience is and who their audience is.
 Will their followers be interested in your brand?
 Will they buy your products?
 If the answer is no, or even a hesitant maybe, move on to the next influencer.

 - Ensure the influencer has engagement power.
 Although our first instinct is to always look at follower count, you should also be fervent in reviewing their engagement rate.
 You don’t just want a lot of followers, you want loyal followers who listen and engage with the influencer.
-Use our free engagement tool to check a profile’s engagement percentage rate.

 - Ensure the influencer’s personality aligns with your brand.
 You want an influencer to promote your product as if it’s something they love and use as part of their everyday life.
 Not only should the influencer’s audience fit yours, but their personality should fit with your brand culture – you want to be confident knowing the influencer will promote your brand in a way that is true to your values.